 What do you think the most stolen food item is in the grocery store?
 I asked that question on Facebook, and most of my friends guessed items like baby formula, meat or checkout lane candy bars.

-In the past two weeks, Wisconsin cheese bandits have stolen a total of $160,000 in cheese in two different robberies, according to AZ Family.
-Late last week, thieves made away with a trailer with $70,000 worth of a "processed cheese product" inside.
+In one instance, thieves made away with a trailer with $70,000 worth of a "processed cheese product" inside.
 The thieves hooked the trailer full of inspected cheese up to another vehicle and simply drove away.
 The trailer was later found empty.
-The cheese product was recovered over the weekend.
+The cheese product was recovered a bit later.
 It was sold to a local grocery store that put it on its shelves.
-A week before, $90,000 worth of Parmesan was stolen from a different Wisconsin location.
+The week prior to that robbery, $90,000 worth of Parmesan was stolen from a different Wisconsin location.

 It's not just the professional thieves who are stealing cheese by the ton; consumers are stealing cheese wedge by wedge.
 In reading about these recent cheese robberies, I came across a 2011 survey by Centre for Retail Research that answered the first question raised here: the most stolen item in grocery stores across the globe is cheese.

 Why do people steal cheese?

 Cheese is an item that one criminologist describes as "CRAVED" — Concealable, Removable, Available, Valuable, Enjoyable and Disposable, according to the Guardian.
 Unlike many items that would also fall under the craved description like razor blades or electronics, cheese is not fitted with any type of security tag.
 It's small and easy to stash in a coat, purse or stroller.